mprse/mbed-os/hal/rfcs/0000-spi-overhaul.md

 - Passing an invalid pointer as `fill_symbol` to `spi_transfer` and `spi_transfer_async` while they would be required by the transfer (`rx_len != tx_len` or `tx==NULL`).
 - Passing an invalid pointer as `handler` to `spi_transfer_async`.
 - Calling `spi_transfer_async_abort()` while no async transfer is being processed (no transfer or a synchronous transfer).
+- In half-duplex mode, any mechanism (if any is present) to detect or prevent collision is implementation defined.

 ### Updated flow
 The IRQ flow has slightly changed.
 In the new API the flow is as follow :